 Charlotte Mason at Home and School

-For the Children’s Sake: Foundation of Education for Home and school by Susan Schaeffer Macaulay This is another look into the experience of a homeschooling mom that has chosen to use the Charlotte Mason approach.
-Teachers in the classroom, as well as homeschool moms, will benefit from reading Susan Schaeffer Macaulay’s book.
+For The Chilren's Sake: Foundation of Education for Home and School by Susan Schaeffer Macaulay.
+This is another look into the experience of a homeschooling mom that has chosen to use the Charlotte Mason apporach.
+Teachers in the classroom, as well as homeschool moms, will benefit from reading Susan Schaeffer Macaulay's book.

 A Charlotte Mason Education: A Home Schooling How-to Manual

-Know and tell: The Art of Narration by Karen Glass is an explanation of the art of telling Charlotte Mason explained how to implement narration and it has been used in schools as well as homeschools.
+Know and Tell: The Art of Narration by Karen Glass is an explanation of the art of re-telling.
+Charlotte Mason explained how to implement narration and it has been used in traditional schools as well as homeschools.
 This book explores the theory behind the use of narration and then shows how to implement the process from beginning to end.
-Children and adults can benefit from the practice of narrating to fully grasp a concept.
+Children and adults can benefit from the practice of narration to fully grasp a concept.